 An ad-hoc site: The administration of the challenge must include the availability of a site for the datasets download, a resource for clear information and contacts and a way to provide results to the organization teem.

 Publications: A high profile overview paper on the results of your challenge is a good way to inform the community about the results of your comparative study.
-Include your plans on this topic.

-Challenges will have half-day workshops at the conference that will be organized according to the number of challenge and presentation submissions.
+Challenges will be allocated a half-day workshop slot at the conference (this may vary depending on the number of challenges and received challenge submissions).

 Important Challenge Dates: